 Additionally, the decision may lean in favour of an organization (or representative of such) should the situation involve unfair treatment towards a vulnerable member of the system.
-This comes from an interaction between our motivation to rationalize the status quo, as a result of system justification and a desire to re-establish a sense of order in the face of uncertainty as declared by Compensatory Control Theory (Kay, Whitson, Gaucher & Galinsky, 2009).
+This comes from an interaction between our motivation to rationalize the status quo (as a product of system justification) and a desire to re-establish a sense of order in the face of uncertainty as declared by Compensatory Control Theory (Kay, Whitson, Gaucher & Galinsky, 2009).
 When the member is treated unfairly, this acts as a threat to the legitimacy of that system.
 While it was previously discussed that system justification may lead to a bolstering of the positive perception of the organization, there may be another effect.
 When an instance of injustice is observed, people lean on compensatory beliefs that restore their sense of justice.
-These beliefs provide evidence that the victim is being compensated in some other way that makes up for the unfair treatment (Kay, Jost, Mandisodza, Sherman, Petrocelli & Johnson, 2007).
-This would suggest, should an observer be asked to evaluate the fairness of a where an employee is being treated unfairly within an organization they have a positive perception of, they will seek out alternative evidence to suggest that the employee's treatment is fair or is made up for in other ways.
+These beliefs are used to find evidence that could suggest the victim is being compensated in some other way that makes up for the unfair treatment (Kay, Jost, Mandisodza, Sherman, Petrocelli & Johnson, 2007).
+This would suggest that when an observer is asked to evaluate the fairness of a situation where an employee is being treated unfairly within an company they have a positive perception of, they will seek out alternative interpretations of the event to suggest that the employee’s treatment is either fair or at least made up for in other ways.

 Exploitation in the Technology Firms

-System Justification Theory raises concerns over the justification of employees' exploitation, which has been discussed mainly within the context of working uncompensated overtime to meet presumably unfair work expectations should they require more than 40 hours for salaried workers to complete (Kim et al., 2019).
 Fairness-based accounts of exploitation state that exploitation occurs when an individual is insufficiently compensated for the work they are asked to perform (Zwolinski, 2012).
 The concept of exploitation itself is subjective in that multiple observers of an event could have varying beliefs as to whether the treatment of a worker was exploitative or not depending on their understanding of the term, interpretation of event and belief of what is fair (Shelby, 2002).
-As such, an argument could be made that employees are not being exploited when being asked to work more hours either directly or indirectly (through work objectives and deadlines that require more hours of work to be completed on time).
-With the operative word of the previous statement being 'asked,' if an employee is simply asked to carry out this behaviour, then would that not imply they have the option of simply saying no?
-In the context of a workplace, there is an inevitable power imbalance between the employee and the organization's representative (likely a team lead or manager) who is making the request.
+As such, an argument could be made that employees are not being exploited when being asked to work more hours either directly or indirectly (through work objectives and deadlines that require more hours of work to be completed on time), with the operative word being ‘asked,’ if an employee is simply asked to carry out this behaviour, then would that not imply they have the option of saying no?
+In the context of a workplace, there is an inevitable power imbalance between the employee and the organization’s representative (likely a team lead or manager) who is making the request.
 This power imbalance and the multitude of potential negative outcomes that an employee may worry about effectively give a request the same psychological weight as an order (Kim et al., 2019).
 The same could be said for the expectation placed on employees to shoulder mistreatment from their superiors.
 Should they fear negative repercussions, this creates a psychological barrier to raising their complaints or seeking fair treatment.
-To ensure that our study captures the aspects of a fairness-based act of exploitation, we followed Kim et al.'s (2019) method of clearly communicating to participants that our employee in question was not offered extra compensation for any additional work or roles he was asked to take on.
+To ensure that our study captures the aspects of a fairness-based act of exploitation, we followed Kim et al.’s (2019) method of clearly communicating to participants that our employee in question was not offered extra compensation for any of the additional work or roles he was asked to take on.

 Hypotheses